"Flying Tips" is advisory in nature and is not intended to substitute or supplement the flight information recorded in the AIM/FAR.

 27. When flying a retractable, confirm 3 green, down, and locked.
 Sliding on your belly leads to an expensive runway-rash.

 26. After refueling a light GA aircraft, confirm quantity with a fuel-level probe.
 Arriving short of your planned destination is hard on your body and the airframe.

 25. When in doubt, ASK!
 Uncertain of ATC's instructions?
 Exercise, "Say Again".
 Fly safely by understanding each others’ intentions.

 24. In a "fixed-wing" aircraft, be sure to have two wings.
 If one is missing, you'll have a "broken-wing" aircraft.

 23. Before departing IFR, remember CRAFT.
 Clearance limit (destination airport or intermediate fix), Route of flight, Altitude, Frequency (radio for departure), Transponder (squawk code).

-22. On a standard runway, each painted stripe at the threshold equals 25'.
-If you see 6 stripes on one side, runway is 150' wide.
+22. On an ICAO standard runway, each painted stripe at the threshold represents 25'.
+If you count 6 stripes on one side of centerline, runway is 150' wide.